American Lamancha: Ancestral bloodlines and breed history

 She harnessed a pair of her wethers as a team to pull her in a miniature covered wagon in the Oregon Centennial Parade at Roseburg, Oregon on June 20, 1959.
 Mrs. Frey's main breeding buck in the early 1960s was Fay's Brit.

-AMGRA, in Springfield, Illinois, bestowed upon Mrs Frey its Mary L. Farley Award on October 15, 1960, recognizing her years of work in developing the American Lamancha breed.
+AMGRA bestowed upon Mrs Frey its Mary L. Farley Award on October 15, 1960, recognizing her years of work in developing the American Lamancha breed.
 Mrs. Frey died in 1968.

 Accolades

-In 1960, the first Advanced Registry LaMancha does were listed in AMGRA Handbook AR6.
+In 1960, the first Advanced Registry Lamancha does were listed in AMGRA Handbook AR6.
 These were five does from the Bomar herd, belonging to Mr. & Mrs. Soen: